 Exciting news.
 Our app has a new name – Healthily.
 Learn more

-The 2019 coronavirus, also called COVID-19, is a new illness that affects the airways and lungs.
-It’s caused by a type of virus, known as a coronavirus.
+Coronavirus (COVID-19) is a respiratory illness that affects the airways and lungs.
+It was first seen in humans in 2019.
+COVID-19 is caused by SARS-CoV-2, which is a type of coronavirus.

-The symptoms are usually mild and tend to develop slowly.
+The symptoms of COVID-19 are usually mild and tend to develop slowly.
 They generally appear 2 to 14 days after exposure to the virus, and include:

 In some cases, the condition doesn’t cause any symptoms.

-It’s thought that the majority of people (4 in 5) who catch the virus get better without special treatment.
-However, a small number can develop pneumonia and difficulty breathing, which can be life-threatening.
+It is thought that the majority of people (4 in 5) who catch the virus get better without special treatment.
+However, a small number (around 1 in 6) can develop pneumonia and difficulty breathing, which can be life-threatening.

 Your risk of developing a serious illness increases if you are elderly or have an existing medical condition, such as heart disease or diabetes.

 Seek medical help if you have:

 Do not go to your doctor’s office or the emergency room, instead call your country's dedicated coronavirus helpline.
 If it's an emergency, phone for an ambulance and tell them your symptoms so that measures can be taken to reduce the risk of infecting others.

 Stay indoors and avoid close contact with other people.